tsunghsiang/pundi-x-hw/readme.md

 - **Dependencies**

     To enable local testing instead of constant deployment, [```hardhat```](https://hardhat.org/getting-started/) provides functionality focusing around Solidity debugging, featuring stack traces.
-Also, we would adopt it to deploy our smart contracts to testnet rathern than complicated manual interaction with Etherscan.
+Also, we would adopt it to deploy our smart contracts to testnet rather than complicated manual interaction with Etherscan.
     ```command
     npm install --save-dev hardhat
     ```
-    [```@nomiclabs/hardhat-ethers```](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html) adds an ethers object to the Hardhat Runtime Environment, which allows you to interact with the Ethereum blockchain in a simple way.
+    [```@nomiclabs/hardhat-ethers```](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html) adds an ```ethers``` object to the Hardhat Runtime Environment, which allows you to interact with the Ethereum blockchain in a simple way.
     ```command
     npm install --save-dev @nomiclabs/hardhat-ethers
     ```